adefossez/julius/README.md

 is limited to fractional changes of the sample rate.
 It will be fast if the old and new sample rate are small after dividing them by their GCD.
 For instance going from a sample rate of 2000 to 3000 (2, 3 after removing the GCD) will be extremely fast, while going from 20001 to 30001 will not.
-Julius resampling is faster than resampy even on CPU, and when running on GPU it makes resampling a completely negligible part of your pipeline.
+Julius resampling is faster than resampy even on CPU, and when running on GPU it makes resampling a completely negligible part of your pipeline
+(except of course for weird cases like going from a sample rate of 20001 to 30001).

 ### FFTConv1d